JuanLuisGozaloFdez/DevOpsLab3-Kafka/README.md

-# DevOpsLab3: Kafka with ELK
+# DevOpsLab3: Kafka with ELK (WORK IN PROGRESS.
+NOT COMPLETED)

 ## Set Kafka (Stream monitoring system) in one single-node installation with ELK